 Controllers responsible to interact with the underlying infra of the cloud provider for support of availability zones, manage storage volumes and load balancing, and routing.

-Provide a running environment for client application through containerized microservice, the applications are encapsulated in pods which are controlled by cluster Control Plane agents running on the Master node.
+Worker nodes provide a running environment for client application through containerized microservice, the applications are encapsulated in pods which are controlled by cluster Control Plane agents running on the master node.

 - Container Runtime